agile-ts/documentation/docs/packages/core/features/state/Methods.md

   // sideEffect callback
 }, {weigth: 10});
 ```
 The `weight` determines in which order the `sideEffects` are executed,
-since some `sideEffects` have to be executed before others.
+since some `sideEffects` have to be performed before others.
-The higher the `weigth` the earlier the `sideEffect` will be executed.
+The higher the `weigth`, the earlier the `sideEffect` will be executed.

 ### 👾 Example

-For instance a `persisted Group` has two `sideEffects`.
+For instance, a `persisted Group` has two `sideEffects`.

 ![Example sideEffect](../../../../../static/img/docs/group_sideEffect_example.png)